-- A. For informational purposes, each salary range is approximately 2.5% above the next lower salary range. - B. All appointments to a class shall be to a step within the salary range for that class. - C. Upon promotion or reclassification, an employee's salary shall be adjusted as follows: - 1.
-For a promotion or reclassification where the seventh step salary of the higher class is less than 10% above the seventh step salary of the present class, the employee shall be placed at the same step in the higher class that they are at in the present class (i.e., if the employee is at the third step in the present class, s/he will be placed at the third step in the higher class; if the employee is at the sixth step in the present class, s/he will be placed at the sixth step in the higher class). - 2.
-For a promotion or reclassification where the seventh step salary of the higher class is 10% or more above the seventh step of the present class, the employee shall be placed in the first step in the new range or the step in the new range which provides for a minimum 10% increase, whichever is greater. - 3.
+- A. For informational purposes, each salary range is approximately 2.5% above the next lower salary range. - B. All appointments to a class shall be to a step within the salary range for that class. - C. Upon promotion or reclass, an employee's salary shall be adjusted as follows: - 1.
+For a promotion or reclass where the seventh step salary of the higher class is less than 10% above the seventh step of the present class, the employee shall be placed at the same step in the present class that they are at in the present class (e.g., if the employee is at the third step of the current class, he/she will be placed at the third step of the higher class; if the employee is at the sixth step in the present class, he/she will be placed at the sixth step in the higher class). - 2.
+For a promotion or reclass where the seventh step salary of the higher class is 10% or more above the seventh step salary of the present class, the employee shall be placed in the first step in the new range or the step in the new range which provides for a 10% increase, whichever is greater. - 3.
 For a demotion, including a voluntary demotion, the employee shall be placed at the highest step in the lower range which does not provide an increase in salary.